-You can use your account for all your everyday banking including money transfers and direct debits with no minimum balance requirements.
+You can use your account for everyday banking, including money transfers and direct debits, with no minimum balance requirements.
 As an M1 Plus customer, you can also earn interest on your cash balance and earn 1% cash back on your debit card purchases.

 This is a relatively new feature on the platform.
 It’s a credit card that allows you to earn rewards on your purchases.
 However, unlike most reward credit cards on the market, this card not only gives 1.5% on your purchases, but if you own stock of a participating company, you can earn up to 10% cashback.

-Wealthfront has a variety of account types including traditional and Roth IRA, taxable brokerage accounts, and education savings accounts.
+Wealthfront has various account types, including traditional and Roth IRA, taxable brokerage accounts, and education savings accounts.
 There’s also an FDIC-insured checking account and a portfolio line of credit.
-However, if you want to access a line of credit, you need to have a minimum investment balance of $25,000 and you can borrow a maximum of 30% of your portfolio value.
+However, if you want to access a line of credit, you need to have a minimum investment balance of $25,000, and you can borrow a maximum of 30% of your portfolio value.